rellermeyer/TUD-DistributedSystems/docs/report.md

 - remote, corona
 - difficult for 4 persons to work on the same 2 or 3 main files

-We managed to implement the protocol to the extent that the paper did it also.
+## Conclusion

-We did though not run it in a distributed manner since when it was time to do that we where no longer at the same place and could not run it between out computers, without opening ports to the internet which we did not want to do.
+We implemented the protocol to the same extent as the paper, so not including view changes.
+The ability to tolerate some byzantine behaviour of a non-primary coordinator replica has been demonstrated.
+It has also been shown that the presence of this byzantine coordinator replica this does not affect the performance when tested in operation on a single machine.